IKQ – 4 November 2015

 These suggestions are primarily aimed at a British audience.
-However the majority apply to people across the globe that find themselves in need of greater security, privacy and anonymity for their electronic communications.
-They assume that your computer is running a version of Microsoft Windows, but again the suggestions can apply to other operating systems that have similar software.
+However they can also apply to people across the globe that find themselves in need of greater security, privacy and anonymity for their electronic communications.
+They assume that your computer is running a version of MS Windows, but again the suggestions can apply to other operating systems that have similar software.

 To update your contacts, ensure that you change all mobile (and landline) numbers to the proper international format.
 For example, if you take the full British mobile number ‘07123 456789’, then you need to do the following to it:

-c) Remove all white spaces from the number
+- Remove all white spaces from the number.

-So in our example, the British number ‘07123 456789′ will be updated and stored as ‘+447123456789′.
-This is the preferred format because there is no longer any ambiguity to its origin or destination messages / calls.
+So in our example, the British number ‘07123 456789’ will be updated and stored as ‘+447123456789’.
+This is the preferred format because there is no longer any ambiguity to it.
 Even if the handset sends or receives any communication from anywhere in the world, it can still function properly.
 Update the telephone numbers for as many of your contacts as you can.
 Get into the habit of storing numbers in this format.
-This is the only tedious step, it will take some time (depending on the size of your contacts), but well worth it.
+This is the only tedious step, it will take some time, but well worth it.
 Also make a note of your own number in this international format, you’ll need it later.